 For FHA mortgage loans, lenders must ensure that

 the FHA standard conditions have been met for presale, occupancy status, and completion;

 any additional conditions noted by FHA have been met;

 the project is not an ineligible project as defined in B4-2.1-03, Ineligible Projects;

-the project is covered by the required insurance as set forth in Subpart B7-4, Additional Project Insurance; and
+the project is covered by the required insurance as set forth in Subpart B7-4, Liability and Fidelity/Crime Insurance Requirements for Project Developments; and

 the project is not comprised of manufactured homes.